|Market||B2B & B2C|

 Here you can see the criteria used for this Segment:

-Note: Identifying all New Customer records is easiest when utilizing a Master List structure within your Act-On Marketing Lists.
-This allows you to build a single segment underneath a parent Master List to identify all records who meet your "New Customer" criteria.
+Note: Identifying all New Customer records is easiest when utilizing a Primary List structure within your Act-On Marketing Lists.
+This allows you to build a single segment underneath a parent Primary List to identify all records who meet your "New Customer" criteria.

 Note: If you are using a static Marketing List in Act-On, chances are that “new customer” data will be manually appended periodically.
 In this case, you may need to increase the timeline of your entry segment criteria to align with how often you are manually updating this data (e.g. Contract Start Date is within the last 2 weeks).